 “A person who operates a vehicle upon a highway or a frozen public lake, stream, or pond or other place open to the general public including an area designated for the parking of vehicles in a careless or negligent manner likely to endanger any person or property, but without wantonness or recklessness.”

 This charge describes carelessness while driving, but without an intent to cause harm.
-While a civil infraction, your record will not be tarnished if found responsible for careless driving.
-However, there is a small fine and 3 points will be added to your driving record.
+As a civil infraction, your record will not be tarnished if found responsible for careless driving.
+However, there is a small fine and three (3) points will be added to your driving record.

 Sydney Fairman is the Social Media Marketing Specialist for the Law Offices of Barton Morris and Cannabis Legal Group.
 While at Central Michigan University, Sydney was an active member of Alpha Sigma Alpha sorority and held various internships, leadership and part-time positions.
 These places of employment include the City of Mt.
 Pleasant, Grand Central Magazine, Mackinac State Historic Parks and WCMU Public Media (PBS).
 She graduated in May 2018 with a Bachelors Degree in Applied Arts in Integrative Public Relations and minor in Journalism.
 Sydney comes to us after her first position post-college with Gale, a Cengage Company as a Marketing Associate.
 She possesses a passion for writing, marketing and graphic design and showcases this on the Law Offices of Barton Morris’ website/social media channels, as well as Cannabis Legal Group’s website/social media channels.